GenOM: Ontology Matching with Description Generation and Large Language Model: Methodology

 The amount and richness of information associated with a concept can vary considerably across ontologies.
 Some concepts are well-described, including multiple synonyms, hierarchical structure, and even formal axioms.
 In contrast, other concepts may be sparsely defined, often limited to a label with little or no supporting context.
 In such cases, the LLM’s internalised knowledge becomes essential in compensating for missing semantics.

-\subsubsection{Candidate Mapping Generation}
+\paragraph{3)Candidate Mapping Generation}

-To generate candidate concept pairs for alignment, this framework adopts an embedding-based retrieval strategy.
+To generate candidate concept pairs for alignment, GenOM adopts an embedding-based retrieval strategy.
 Concepts from both the source ontology $O_{\text{s}}$ and the target ontology $O_{\text{t}}$ are first encoded into fixed-size vector representations.
 Each concept is represented using a combination of its \textit{label}, \textit{synonyms}, and its enriched \textit{definition} produced in the previous step.
 Figure~\ref{fig:embedding_input} shows an example of the input text fed into the embedding model.
 Structural information such as hierarchical relations is deliberately excluded at this stage to reduce complexity in embedding.
-The framework adopts the \texttt{text-embedding-3-small}\footnote{\url{https://platform.openai.com/docs/models/text-embedding-3-small}} model for embedding generation.
-Compared to traditional encoder-based models such as Sentence-BERT \cite{reimers2019sentence}, this LLM-based embedding model demonstrates superior capability in distinguishing complex biomedical concepts.
+The framework adopts the \texttt{text-embedding-3-small}\footnote{\url{https://platform.openai.com/docs/models/text-embedding-3-small}} model provided by OpenAI for embedding generation.
+Compared to traditional encoder-based models such as Sentence-BERT \cite{reimers2019sentence}, this embedding model benefits from large-scale pre-training on diverse textual corpora and is better suited to capturing nuanced semantic differences expressed in longer, definition-enriched inputs, which is particularly important for distinguishing fine-grained biomedical concepts.

+After generating embeddings for all target ontology concepts, we build a Hierarchical Navigable Small World (HNSW) index using the FAISS library \cite{johnson2019billion}.
+The index is constructed in the cosine similarity space by normalising all vectors to unit length, allowing FAISS to treat cosine similarity as equivalent to inner-product distance.
+This HNSW structure enables efficient approximate nearest-neighbour retrieval with sublinear query complexity, substantially reducing the computational cost compared with exhaustive pairwise similarity computation.

-Once the embeddings are obtained, a cosine similarity-based retrieval process is applied to identify, for each source concept, the top-$k$ most semantically similar concepts from the target ontology.
-Candidate selection is based on vector similarity, allowing the system to retrieve a shortlist of potentially equivalent concept pairs.
-These candidates are subsequently passed to the next stage for semantic equivalence assessment.
+Once the index is constructed, each source concept embedding is queried against the FAISS HNSW index to retrieve its top-$k$ most similar target concepts under cosine similarity.
+This indexing-based retrieval mechanism significantly narrows the search space and provides a compact set of candidate mappings, which are subsequently passed to the LLM-based mapping judgement component.

-\subsubsection{LLM-Based Equivalence Judgement}
+\paragraph{4)LLM-based Equivalence Judgement}